The White Rider

 “’Naked I was sent back – for a brief time, until my task is done.
 And naked I lay upon the mountain-top.
 The tower behind was crumbled into dust, the window gone; the ruined stair was choked with burned and broken stone.
 I was alone, forgotten, without escape upon the hard horn of the world.
 There I lay staring upward, while the stars wheeled over, and each day was as long as a life-age of the earth.
 Faint to my ears came the gathered rumour of all lands: the springing and the dying, the song and the weeping, and the slow everlasting groan of overburdened stone.
 And so at the last Gwaihir the Windlord found me again, and he took me up and bore me away.

-Monsters gnawing at the world reminds one of Norse mythology, though there it is more self-consistent and less believable, with monsters attacking the world-tree that holds the Nine Worlds.
+Monsters gnawing at the world reminds one of Norse mythology, though there it is more self-consistent and less believable, with monsters gnawing at the world-tree that holds the Nine Worlds.
 You could also see a touch of Lovecraft’s visions of horror – Mallorn 59 suggests there could have been an influence.
+You are made aware that Sauron is just the most immediate and dangerous of many evils in or under Middle-Earth.

 Tolkien’s style is very different from Lovecraft, of course.
 The fight with the balrog gets half a page, with ugly monsters mentioned but not described.
 This in a book where a walk in the countryside might get five or six pages: I prefer this approach.